isoraqathedh/isoraqathedh.github.com/Pseudo/ovecs.md

 they are not responsible for all of them;
 architects and other home planners take care of all the static flagpoles, and the ones that the flagmen are responsible for are mobile.

+With all the parts done, all that's left is to assemble the flag.
+This is not done by the flagmen;
+all they do is to put all the flags into a box with a couple of nails and screws which they then ship off to the recipient.
+The screws are not conventional screws;
+as mentioned earlier they have a knob so they can be screwed or unscrewed without a screwdriver.
+The exact form of the screw used to be a trade secret, but nowadays is so strongly tied with flags no one ever uses them for anything other than flags.
+The whole box is then sealed, decorated and shipped off to the customer, which can be as humble as a single individual or it can be an entire country('s government).

 <!--
 To write:
 Codes (just general)